 You can easily customize or split menu items and bills among your customers.
 Taking orders on the fly or sending alerts to customers when their orders are ready are some mouth-watering pros.
 This makes The Toast POS system a no-brainer for food businesses.

 Toast POS system is the overwhelming recommendation if you own a food or restaurant of any kind.
 Its features are tailor-made for such businesses.

-4. Vend POS Review – The Best For Multiple Fashion, Sports, or Homeware Stores
+4. Vend POS Review – The Best For Multiple Retail Stores

-You can personalize the Vend POS system to suit your unique needs.
-It’s also a perfect solution if you have multiple physical stores.
+You can personalize the Vend POS system to suit the unique needs of any retail store.
+It’s also a perfect solution if you have multiple physical locations.

 Vend is among the best iPad POS systems currently on the market.
 You can also use it on your PC and Mac.
 Vend POS system offers data entry options, using mouse, touchscreen, or keyboard.